joshjon/dota-clarity/README.md

 Gets the `id` and `match_id` parameters from the event, queries `dota-clarity-matches-table` using the parameters, and returns the match.

 #### dota-clarity-get-favourite-matches
-Gets the `id` parameter from the event, queries `dota-clarity-matches-table` for all favourite matches with the same id, and returns the list of matches.
+Gets the `id` parameter from the event, queries `dota-clarity-matches-table` for all favourite matches with the same ID, and returns the list of matches.

 ### API Gateway